HelioSousa2000027/HelioSousa2000027/README.md

 - 👋 Hi, I’m @HelioSousa2000027
 - 👀 I’m interested in Teaching Computer Science
-- 🌱 I’m currently learning Computer Science and next year, Teaching Computer Science
+- 🌱 I’m currently studying Master Teaching Computer Science in UTAD (Mestrado Ensino de Informática) and also Computer Science and Engineering at UAb
 - 💞️ I’m looking to collaborate on How to teach computer science
-- 📫 How to reach me 2000027@estudante.uab.pt | 8190713@estg.ipp.pt | al18912@utad.eu
+- 📫 How to reach me 2000027@estudante.uab.pt | al18912@utad.utad.pt

 <!---
 HelioSousa2000027/HelioSousa2000027 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.